alifirhas/cmdk-revision/src/503-519/516-The-first-war-between-angle-led-by-roy.md

 It's just that they didn't know that this decision completely ruined the chance for High-Order Heaven to finally win over the Nephalem...

-The estrangement between the high-level paradise and the mortal world of the Sanctuary makes them very slow to respond to various information in the mortal world.
+The estrangement between the High Heaven and the mortal world of the Sanctuary makes them very slow to respond to various information in the mortal world.
 Just when the angels are still living a long and boring life as always, the situation in the Sanctuary world is not. more and more intense.

 Due to Roy's decision to hide behind the scenes, the mortals in Sanctuary have not suffered from demons for a long time.